Skip to content

 3. Run the command Master Key: Activate Keybindings

-5. Review Larkin's documentation (e.g. using Master Key: Show Text Documentation)
+5. Review the binding set's documentation using Master Key: Show Text Documentation

 Keybinding Customization